-- iii.
-The Lead Agency must certify that the identified health and safety standard(s) is(are) in effect and enforced through monitoring.
+Licensed center providers are required to demonstrate that at least fifty percent (50%) of their staff are certified in both pediatric first aid and CPR.
+Family child care providers must demonstrate that they, their assistants (if applicable) and their emergency assistants all have current certification. - iii.
+The Lead Agency must certify that the identified health and safety standard(s) is (are) in effect and enforced through monitoring.
 Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.
-Child Care Center and School Age Program Regulations for Licensure 1.8.C Healthy, Safety and Nutrition, Medication.
-New Family Child Care Regulations are currently in the process of being promulgated so the lead agency will cite as soon as these regulations are posted - b.
+Child Care Center and School Age Program Regulations 1.10.G-Enrollment and Staffing, Staffing Requirements,.
+New Family Child Care Regulations are currently in the process of being promulgated so the lead agency will cite as soon as these regulations are posted

+- b.
 Pre-Service and Ongoing Training - i.
-Provide the citation(s) for the training requirement(s), including citations for both licensed and license-exempt providers.
+Provide the citation(s) for this training requirement, including citations for both licensed and license-exempt providers.
 Child Care Center and School Age Program Regulations 1.11.E. - Staff Orientation.
 New Family Child Care Regulations are currently in the process of being promulgated so the lead agency will cite as soon as these regulations are posted - ii.
 Describe any variations in training requirements for the standard(s).
-Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?
+Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care? ?
 Licensed family child care providers complete a preservice training prior to becoming licensed.
-Staff in licensed center programs must complete the training within three (3) months of hire.
-License exempt providers must complete the training prior to receiving CCAP approval to serve children in the CCDF program. - iii.
-To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.
+Staff in licensed center programs must complete the training within three (3) months of hire iii.
+To demonstrate compliance, certify by checking below when the state/territory requires iv.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?

+- this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

-\Box Orientation within three (3) months of hire
+☑ Pre-Service ☑ Orientation within three (3) months of hire